Sitecorgi/drjoannepaul/content/home.md

   the history of the Renaissance, Tudor and Early Modern Periods.
 date: 2019-03-17T19:31:20.591Z
 tweets: Latest Tweets from Joanne
-about: Dr Joanne Paul, BA, MA, PhD (Queen Mary, University of London)
+about: "Dr Joanne Paul, BA, MA, PhD "
 ---
 ### Dr Joanne Paul is a writer, historian and broadcaster working on the history of the Renaissance, Tudor and Early Modern Periods.